The Best Men’s Travel Shoes

 The pair that I wear almost daily is the Track 5 plain toe low.
 It’s a brown nubuck style that’s generic enough to go with anything.
 They were already several years old before the trip started so I thought about getting a new pair.
 But I figured they’d just get beat up anyway so I decided to wear them as long as they’d hold up.
-So far they’ve held up fine.
+So far they’ve held up great.

 They started their journey in August, 2011 at the top of the Rocky Steps in our hometown of Philadelphia.
 Some of their adventures so far have included: hiking along the Great Wall of China, climbing to the top of the ancient ruins at Angkor Wat, spending the night in a cave at a Bedouin camp and yet still looking stylish enough to wear on the streets of Paris.
 They even survived being left outside during a torrential downpour in Bali where the next morning they were as full as bathtubs.
 They dried out by evening and were ready to wear to dinner.